alauda/alauda-devops-pipeline-plugin/README.md

 ### I need more.
-If the available DSL operations are not sufficient, you can always pass a raw command directly to the oc binary.
+If the available DSL operations are not sufficient, you can always pass a raw command directly to the kubectl binary.
 If you do not specify a server, token, or project, normal closure context rules will apply.
 ```groovy
 alaudaDevops.withCluster( 'mycluster' ) {